On convergence of form factor expansions in the infinite volume quantum Sinh-Gordon model in 1+1 dimensions: Introduction

 To conclude the presentation of the main results of this work, I will comment on the generality of the method.
 While developed for the case of a specific two-point function in the Sinh-Gordon model with operators being separated by space-time intervals, it is clear that the method is applicable to a wide range of situations.
 First of all, upon a few additional technical steps, the method will allow to also determine convergence in the case of time-like separation between the operators building up a two point function.
-Also, extending the proof so as to encompass the case of other operators than the exponent of the field ones, see \textit{e.g.} those listed in Subsection \ref{SousSection FF pour plusieurs type de Ops}, is rather direct.
-Moreover, there does not seem to appear any obstruction so as to apply the method so as to prove the convergence of multi-point correlation functions in the model as well as the one of various other expectation values that the vacuum-to-vacuum one.
+Moreover, there does not seem to appear any obstruction so as to apply the method so as to prove the convergence of multi-point correlation functions in the model as well as the one of other that the vacuum-to-vacuum expectation values.
 As such, upon appropriate modifications, this allows to finish the proof, for this model, of the causality property of the local operators constructed through the bootstrap program.
 Finally, the technique for proving the convergence of form factor expansions developed in this work only relies on very general properties of the form factors and not their detailed form.
 Hence, the method looks like a promising path which would allow one to solve the convergence problem of form factor expansions in more complex integrable quantum field theories such as the Sine-Gordon model.